Ghana Army Soldier Killed in Blast During Counter-Terrorism Training Exercise

 It conducted special operations in the Bawku General Area, among others, as part of the training.

-Recent soldier deaths in Ghana
+Recent deaths of soldiers in Ghana

 In April, a young soldier identified as Abdul-Rahman Suhuyini reportedly died following a tragic motorcycle crash on Saturday, April 25, 2026.